 Wake up early to leave by 7am for the two-hour drive to the starting point of the hike to Mafate at the car park called Col des Bœufs.
 Leave your car here for a cost of 10€ for 24 hours.
 Hike for 2,5 hours to La Nouvelle.
 Spend the night in La Nouvelle in Mafate.
 Hike out the next morning.
 Drive back to the West Coast through Salazie and Hell-Bourg Village (classified as one of the most beautiful villages in France).
 Read my full guide to hiking on Reunion Island here.

 Day 8: Transparent Kayaking at La Saline les Bains

 Wake up early and head to the beach at La Saline les Bains for a guided kayaking experience in a transparent kayak.
 Lunch on the beach.

 Day 9: Helicopter Experience and exploring Saint Denis

 Head to the Corail Helicopter airport for the experience of a lifetime flying over the island.
+We were so happy we got a helicopter tour, it was just as amazing as my friend told me when she got one from somewhere similar to this Self Fly helicopter hire, but I digress.
 Drive to Saint Denis and check into your accommodation.
 There’s a great market to pick up some last-minute souvenirs and grab a beer, but bear in mind that pretty much everything is closed between 12pm and 2pm.
 Check out the square behind the cathedral for drinks and then head to Apoteek for dinner.

 Day 10: Travel day